Day 1 Arrive

 A National Park since 1951, Dartmoor is a truly unique natural area covering almost 368 square miles and is the largest and highest upland in southern Britain.
 Exposed to strong winds and high rainfall, the soils are acidic and relatively undisturbed by intensive agriculture.
 These factors make the National Park especially interesting in terms of its wildlife; a mosaic of upland moor and bog, lowland heath, deciduous valley woodland , coniferous plantations, reservoirs, rivers and farmland have allowed this site to register over 230 species of bird with a combination of lowland heath and upland species that is unique to the UK.

 There are also many birds of moors, heath and farmland to be found here.
 The moorland areas are home to a fascinating range of birds including large numbers of breeding meadow pipit and stonechat.
-Dartmoor is also a stronghold for several species that have declined elsewhere in the UK, including skylark and snipe, and national rarities such as the ring ouzel and cuckoo.
+Dartmoor is also a stronghold for several species that have declined elsewhere in the UK, including skylark and snipe, and national rarities such as the cuckoo and ring ouzel.
 The relatively mild climate and high rainfall means woodlands are classed as temperate rainforests, with mature oak trees covered in mosses, lichens and ferns dominating the scene, often over a carpet of bluebells.
 This kind of woodland is loved by a number of migrant birds, such as the pied flycatcher, redstart, wood warbler and the elusive lesser spotted woodpecker.
 Dartmoor is also an important reserve for those species that can withstand harsher conditions including some very rare plants and invertebrates, and is particularly noted for rare lichens, butterflies and other insects.

 Day 4 – Southwest Coastline